 - Christine Alonso, Treasurer – She began babywearing immediately with the birth of her eldest in December 2002.
-She is founder and CEO of Tender Cargo Inc, which operates Tender Cargo Baby Gear and The Nurture Center which is a brick & mortar store and Medela Certified Nursing Center.
-She lives in Berkeley, California with her three children.
+She is founder and CEO of Tender Cargo Inc. She lives in Berkeley, California with her three children.

 - Britt Pegan – She began Milkface Nursingwear Inc in 2001 six months after the birth of her first daughter.
 Milkface has grown quickly.
 It began as an online business and has expanded to include two brick and mortar stores in Ottawa, Ontario.
 Britt’s husband, Andy, joined Milkface in 2008.
 They live in Ottawa with their three daughters.

 - Arie Brentnall-Compton – She is a Certified Babywearing Educator & Lactation Consultant from Western Canada.
 She co-owns Tadpoles & Butterflies, an online babywearing store, as well as operating the Parent’s Village Babywearing School.
 She speaks at workshops and conferences with a focus on improving public health outcomes through babywearing.
 Arie does freelance writing on a variety of parenting topics.
 She lives in the country near Edmonton, AB, with her husband and their three children.